keptn/lifecycle-toolkit/docs-new/docs/use-cases/non-k8s.md

 The Keptn analyses feature
-analyzes Service Level Objectives (SLOs) based on Service Level Inputs (SLIs).
+analyzes Service Level Objectives (SLOs) based on Service Level Indicators (SLIs).
 It can apply weights to reach a composite score about the health of the deployment, similar to what the Keptn v1 quality gates provided.